 Just so we’re clear – in this case, bulk shopping doesn’t mean stocking up on 16 rolls of plastic-wrapped paper towels from Costco.
 We’re talking about refill and bulk bin shopping where items are stored in bins or dispensers, without individual packaging.

-COVID-19 Update: Many stores offering bulk foods have temporarily suspended their Bring Your Own Containers (BYOC) policies.
+Editor’s note – some bulk stores have temporarily suspended their Bring Your Own Containers (BYOC) policies.
 Smaller stores are collecting and sanitizing containers and will fill them for you.
 Please continue to support them.
 We’ll need them more than ever to counteract all the single-use plastic the pandemic response has created.

 The Benefits of Buying Bulk